 - Selection of New Director Candidates

+To be eligible to serve on the Nominating and Governance Committee, a Director must qualify as “independent” as set forth in Section II.B above.
 The Nominating and Governance Committee shall review on an annual basis, in the context of recommending a slate of Directors for stockholder approval, the composition of the Board, including issues of character, judgment, expertise, corporate experience, length of service and independence.
 Except where the Company is legally required by contract, bylaw or otherwise to provide third parties with the ability to nominate Directors, the Nominating and Governance Committee shall be responsible for (i) identifying individuals qualified to become Board members, consistent with criteria approved by the Board, and (ii) recommending to the Board candidates to be elected by the Board to the full Board in the event of a vacancy or expansion of the Board between annual meetings of stockholders, or to be nominated for election as Directors at any meeting of stockholders.

 - Extending the Invitation to Join the Board to a New Director